remyeltorro/step_by_step_ks/README.md

 To use the package, you must install Python3, e.g. through [Anaconda](https://www.anaconda.com/download).
 The package relies on standard Python libraries: `numpy`, `scipy`, `random`, `matplotlib`.

-Download and extract the ZIP file, enter the folder and open a console locally.

 ``` bash
 pip install step_by_step_ks
 ```